mniverthi/mniverthi/README.md

 ### Hi there 👋

 My name is Manoj Niverthi and I'm a Computer Science student at Georgia Tech -- go Jackets!
-I have interests in using applied computing to solve-real world problems.
+I have interests in using applied computing to solve real-world problems.

-- 🔭 I’m working in the [Computational Lab for Web and Society](http://claws.cc.gatech.edu/)
+- 🔭 I’m working in the [Computational Lab for Web and Society](http://claws.cc.gatech.edu/) as an undergraduate researcher.
-- 🌱 I’m learning about natural language processing and system architecture
+- 🌱 I’m learning about natural language processing, systems architecture, and functional programming

 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/manojniverthi)